pingcap/docs-dm/en/task-configuration-file-full.md

     worker-count: 16                 # The number of threads that replicate binlog events concurrently in Syncer.
     batch: 100                       # The number of SQL statements in a transaction batch that Syncer replicates to the downstream database (100 by default).
     enable-ansi-quotes: true         # Enable this argument if `sql-mode: "ANSI_QUOTES"` is set in the `session`
     safe-mode: false                 # If set to true, `INSERT` statements from upstream are rewritten to `REPLACE` statements, and `UPDATE` statements are rewritten to `DELETE` and `REPLACE` statements.
-This ensures that DML statements can be imported repeatedly during data replication when there is any primary key or unique index in the table schema.
-TiDB DM automatically enables safe mode within the first 5 minutes after starting or resuming replication tasks.
+This ensures that DML statements can be imported repeatedly during data migration when there is any primary key or unique index in the table schema.
+TiDB DM automatically enables safe mode within the first 5 minutes after starting or resuming migration tasks.

 # ----------- Instance configuration -----------
 mysql-instances:
   -
-    source-id: "mysql-replica-01"                                      # The ID of the upstream instance or replication group.
+    source-id: "mysql-replica-01"                                      # The ID of the upstream instance or migration group.
 It can be configured by referring to the `source_id` in the `inventory.ini` file or the `source-id` in the `dm-master.toml` file.
     meta:                                                              # The position where the binlog replication starts when `task-mode` is `incremental` and the downstream database checkpoint does not exist.
 If the checkpoint exists, the checkpoint is used.

       binlog-name: binlog.000001